-Since writing this, I have re-read a chapter by Hanne Bock (Bock, 1988) in which she explores the process of students coming to terms with the demands of academic writing.
+Since writing this, I have re-read the collection Literacy by degrees by G. Taylor, B. Ballard, V. Beasley, H. Bock, J. Clanchy & P. Nightingale.
+In the chapter by Hanne Bock (Bock, 1988), she explores the process of students coming to terms with the demands of academic writing.
 She says (p.
 29):

 The ﬁrst two extracts show how a concentrated effort to come to terms with a new concept of writing increases the number of surface errors in the writing, and halts the ﬂow, even to the extent of creating a blindness towards such obvious mistakes as the sequence ‘and has could be’ in the ﬁrst attempt.

 And Gordon Taylor (Taylor, 1988, p.
 59), in the same collection, points out: